leandrosardi/blackops/README.md

 The `keywords` command simply connect the node via SSH and perform a `cat <logfilename> | grep "keyword"` command.

-## 17. Custom Alerts

-You can write code snipets of monitoring of your nodes:

-_pending_

 ## 18. Further Work

 ### Email Notifications